heykayla/my-writing/Tutorials/dev.to_tutorial.md

 Go to the [DEV](dev.to) website to create an account.

 On the upper-right-hand corner of the homepage, click the **Create an Account** button.
-Or you can click the other **Create an Account** beneath the _DEV Community_ message.
+Or you can click the other **Create an Account** button beneath the _DEV Community_ message.
+After clicking the button, DEV will redirect you to their sign-up page.

 ### 1.2 Sign-up with a GitHub

-Select **Sign-up with GitHub** as the third-party application to create a DEV account.
+In the sign-up page, select **Sign-up with GitHub** as the third-party application to create a DEV account.

 ### 1.3 Authorize DEV to access your third-party application

 DEV will redirect you to a new page requesting authorization to your GitHub account.
 By approving the authorization, you allow DEV to identify you by your GitHub account.
 Click **Authorize practicaldev** to confirm authorizing.

 ### 1.4 Welcome to the DEV community